Welcome

 Unfortunately, the Political Archive of the Federal Foreign Office cannot help you attribute notes or photos even if the deadline for your Master’s or PhD dissertation is looming.

-There are seats and tables outside the reading room, as well as a vending machine for hot and cold drinks.
+There are seats and tables outside the reading room.
 There are plenty of restaurants, cafés and bakeries within a few hundred metres of the Federal Foreign Office.

 No. All users will be given initial information for free about relevant holdings.
 You can then do the research yourself in the reading room, also free of charge.
 The Political Archive of the Federal Foreign Office does not take on research commissions.